koitsu/tcecosystem-guide/content/index.md

 how-tos and FAQs for things relating to THORChain.
 This includes instructions for how to achieve tasks on front-ends (such as THORSwap).

-While this site originally started as a GitHub Gist written exclusively by one person, over time more and more people began contributing information and reviewing procedures.
+This site originally started as a GitHub Gist written exclusively by one person.
+Over time, more and more people began contributing information and reviewing procedures.
 At times, even official front-ends refer users to some of the procedures here!